OumaimaFassi/SNCF_viz/README.md

 # Station’s radarchart

 Another representation of the station’s quality of service  is visualized in a Radar Chart in the bottom of the page.
-This representation shows the score of the selected station on these levels : the cleanliness of the station, the security provided in the station, the communication about unexpected situations, the accessibility, the quality of commerce and catering, handicap assistance, and finally an evaluation of the comfort of waiting in this station.
+This representation shows the score of the selected station on these levels : : the cleanliness of the station, the security provided in the station, the communication on disruptions, the waiting comfort in this station, the quality of the shops, the distance of access, and finally the assistance for the disabled people.
-These characteristics are evaluated as a score of 1 to 10, the lower the score is the less qualified the concerned station is on this level. you can mouse-over the characteristics circle to see the value of the score.
+These features are graded as a score of 1 to 10, the lower the score, the less qualified the concerned station is on this level.
+You can hover the features circle to see the value of the score.
 If a score is missing, it will be represented as equal to zero but you can see on the tooltip whether it’s an actual zero or a missing value.
 Adding to this, a global score of the station is shown beside the radar chart.
 This score is the average of the radar chart’s scores.

 ![radarChart][radar_info_manquantes]